ryangerardwilson/rtutor/courses/data_science.md

 	df['mac_80%'] = np.where((df['utilisation'] > 0.8) & (df['utilisation'] <= 0.9), 1, 0)

     df['util_range'] = pd.qcut(df['utilisation'], q=10, labels=False, duplicates='drop')
-    # NOTE: pd.qcut gives quantile / equal-frequency bins — cut by data quantiles so bins
+    # NOTE: pd.qcut gives quantile / equal-frequency bins cut by data quantiles so bins
     # have ~equal counts
     # - q -> number of bins.
 Bin edges are data-derived and therefore unevenly spaced.
     # - labels=False -> integer bin codes 0..n_bins-1 (0 = lowest decile)
-    # - duplicates='drop' tells qcut to drop duplicate bin edges that arise when quantile cut points are identical
+    # - duplicates='drop' does NOT remove duplicate rows or values.
+It tells qcut to drop
-    #   (this happens when many values are tied).
-That reduces the number of bins below q;
+    #   duplicate bin edges that arise when quantile cut points are identical (this happens
-    #   it does NOT remove duplicate rows or values.
+    #   when many values are tied).
+That reduces the number of bins below q
-    # - right=True makes the intervals right-closed (a, b] — intervals include the upper endpoint and exclude the lower.
+    # - right=True makes the intervals right-closed (a, b]

 #### Lesson 4B: Feature Engineering